-Answering questions from the media will be the responsibility of the Chief Communication Officer, who will work closely with the college personnel who are on the scene and otherwise engaged in handling the emergency.
-All media inquiries will be referred to the Office of Communications and Marketing, (315)312-2265, or, during evenings and weekends, to the Chief Communication Officer at home (Wayne Westervelt).
-In the Chief Communication Officer's absence, the Associate Director of Communications and Marketing will serve (Tim Nekritz).
+Answering questions from the media will be the responsibility of the Vice President of Communications and Marketing, who will work closely with the university personnel who are on the scene and otherwise engaged in handling the emergency.
+All media inquiries will be referred to the Office of Communications and Marketing, (315) 312-2265, or, during evenings and weekends, to the Vice President for Communications and Marketing (Vacant).
+In the Vice President for Communications and Marketing's absence, the Director of News and Media will serve (Tim Nekritz).
 See the Emergency Communications Team Contact Information on page 48.

-In case of a significant crisis, the president or the highest ranking college official should take the lead in conveying the administration's response to the crisis, showing that the college has control of the situation, calming public concern and setting a clear, compassionate, authoritative example for the entire campus.
+In case of a significant crisis, the president or the highest ranking college official should take the lead in conveying the administration's response to the crisis, showing that the university has control of the situation, calming public concern and setting a clear, compassionate, authoritative example for the entire campus.